bytecodealliance/wasmtime/docs/langref.rst

 .. default-domain:: cton
 .. highlight:: cton

-The Cretonne intermediate language (:term:`IL`) has two equivalent
-representations: an *in-memory data structure* that the code generator library is using, and a *text format* which is used for test cases and debug output.
+The Cretonne intermediate representation (:term:`IR`) has two primary forms: an *in-memory data structure* that the code generator library is using, and a *text format* which is used for test cases and debug output.
-Files containing Cretonne textual IL have the ``.cton`` filename extension.
+Files containing Cretonne textual IR have the ``.cton`` filename extension.

-This reference uses the text format to describe IL semantics but glosses over the finer details of the lexical and syntactic structure of the format.
+This reference uses the text format to describe IR semantics but glosses over the finer details of the lexical and syntactic structure of the format.

 Overall structure
 =================

 Cretonne compiles functions independently.
-A ``.cton`` IL file may contain multiple functions, and the programmatic API can create multiple function handles at the same time, but the functions don't share any data or reference each other directly.
+A ``.cton`` IR file may contain multiple functions, and the programmatic API can create multiple function handles at the same time, but the functions don't share any data or reference each other directly.